PostHog/posthog.com/contents/blog/sessions-deprecation.md

 > 💡 **Not seeing these changes yet?** We're A/B testing some of these changes in PostHog Cloud, you may still not be in the release group.
 Please [contact us](/slack) if you'd like to be included.
 If you're on PostHog Self-Hosted please keep an eye out for the next release.

 ## What's next?
-Consider full support for session-based behavioral analytics.
+We'll be considering full support for session-based behavioral analytics.
 We need to gather more context first on the use cases for this.
 In particular, we want to make sure users have flexibility around their own concept of sessions, support a full range of analytics (e.g. session count, duration, multi-device sessions), etc.